jhuckaby/pixl-server-storage/docs/Transactions.md

 ## Transaction Internals

-The transaction system is implemented by temporarily "branching" the storage system into an isolated object with a dedicated temporary directory on disk.
-Any operations performed on the branch are written to a temporary directory.
-When the transaction is committed, the branch is "merged" back into main storage, with all operations tracked in a special rollback log which is discarded upon completion.
+The transaction system is implemented by temporarily "branching" the storage system into an isolated object.
+Any JSON writes performed on the branch are stored in memory, and any JSON deletes are tracked in memory as well.
+Nothing is persisted to the main storage engine until the transaction is committed.
+At commit time the branch is "merged" back into main storage, with all operations protected by a special rollback log which is discarded upon completion.

 ### Temporary Directory

-A local temporary directory on disk is always used for transactions, regardless of the storage engine.
-Even if you are using S3 for primary storage, transactions still use temp files on disk before and during commit.
-This is to insure both speed and data safety.
-You can control where the temporary files live by setting the `trans_dir` configuration property.
+A local transaction directory on disk is used regardless of the storage engine.
+Modified JSON records live in memory until commit time.
+The directory is mainly used for rollback logs, which are written and synced before any changes are applied to primary storage.
+You can control where this directory lives by setting the `trans_dir` configuration property.

-Inside the temp directory, two subdirectories are created: `data` and `logs`.
-The `data` directory is used to hold all modified records during a transaction (before commit).
-Each is named using a unique transaction ID (see below) and a hash of the original key.
-This ensures no files will collide with each other, even with many concurrent transactions.
-The `logs` directory is for rollback logs.
-When a transaction is committed, the original state of the mutated records is written to the log, so it can be applied in reverse during a recovery event.
+Inside the transaction directory, two subdirectories are created: `data` and `logs`.
+The `logs` directory is the important one for current transactions.
+When a transaction is committed, the original state of the mutated records is written to a rollback log, so it can be applied in reverse during a recovery event.
+The `data` directory is created for maintenance and recovery cleanup, but current JSON transaction writes do not use it.

 ### Branch Process

-When a transaction is first started, the only thing that happens is a unique ID is assigned, and a lock is obtained.
-Both are based on the path that is passed into [begin()](API.md#begin).
-Nothing is written to disk at this point -- that is deferred until actual operations are performed on the transaction object.
+When a transaction is first started, the only thing that happens is a unique sequential ID is assigned, and a lock is obtained.
+The lock is based on the path that is passed into [begin()](API.md#begin).
+Nothing is written to disk at this point.

-Each record that is mutated (created, updated or deleted) inside a transaction is written to a temporary file, and also a ledger is kept in memory to keep track of which records are changed.
-The in-memory ledger only contains keys and a "state", representing a created, updated or deleted record.
-Only records created or updated have an associated temp file on disk.
-Deleted records are marked in memory only (no need for a temp file).
+Each JSON record that is mutated (created, updated or deleted) inside a transaction is tracked in memory.
+The transaction keeps a `keys` ledger, which maps each touched key to a "state", representing a written or deleted record.
+Written records also have their full JSON value stored in a `values` hash in memory.
+Deleted records are marked in the ledger only.

 For example, consider a transaction that begins with path `test1`...